delphix/virtualization-sdk/docs/Best_Practices/Managing_Scripts_For_Remote_Execution.md

 	# Fail operation if the timestamp couldn't be retrieved
 	if response.exit_code != 0:
 		raise RuntimeError('Failed to get date: {}'.format(response.stdout))

-	return SnapshotDefinition(response.stdout)
+	return SnapshotDefinition(name='Snapshot', date=response.stdout)
 ```

-!!! note "NOTE"
+!!! note "Python's Working Directory"
 	This assumes that `src/` is Python's current working directory.
 This is the behavior of the Virtualization Platform.

-!!! note "NOTE"
+!!! warning "Resources need to be in a Python module"
 	`pkgutil.get_data` cannot retrieve the contents of a resource that is not in a Python module.
 This means that a resource that is in the first level of your source directory will not be retrievable with `pkgutil`.
-Resources must be in a subdirectory of your source direcotry and that subdirectory must contain an `__init__.py` file.
+Resources must be in a subdirectory of your source directory and that subdirectory must contain an `__init__.py` file.

 ### Mutli-level Packages